Background: Why has the PWYP Secretariat re-structured?

 - PWYP has reached a level of maturity that makes registration as a charity, rather than continuation as a hosted initiative, appropriate;

 - Registration will allow PWYP to effectively implement the Vision 20/20 strategy by giving PWYP the potential to respond more dynamically to the coalition members;

 - The UK has some of the most rigorous transparency requirements for charitable organisations, which makes it the most appropriate jurisdiction in which to register (and Practise What We Preach!)

 How has the global coalition been consulted?

-To meet the legal obligations of registration in the UK, a governance structure needs to be set up.
-To facilitate and monitor this process on behalf of the global coalition, a small Transition Committee was established in August 2014 and consists of four members of the GSC: Taran Diallo (PWYP Guinea), Ian Gary (Oxfam America), Suneeta Kaimal (NRGI) and Cecilia Mattia (PWYP Sierra Leone).
+To meet the legal obligations of registration in the UK, a governance structure was set up.
+To facilitate and monitor this process on behalf of the global coalition, a small Transition Committee was established in August 2014 and consisted of four members of the previous GSC: Taran Diallo (PWYP Guinea), Ian Gary (Oxfam America), Suneeta Kaimal (NRGI) and Cecilia Mattia (PWYP Sierra Leone).

 Based on their initial work the Transition Committee, a consultant and Secretariat worked together to carry out a consultation with the global coalition on the proposed governance structure.
 This consultation was carried out between December 2014 and late January 2015 and the document is available online.
 All the coalitions were contacted through the regional list serves, as well as individually by their Regional Coordinator and/or the PWYP International Director.
 A total of 21 responses were received and a summary of the feedback is also available.